archethic-foundation/aeip/AEIP-10.md

 ```

-After some time, the issuer might decide to renew the SBT based on the claims of the receiver(ie. financial statements, administrative information updates, etc.)
+After some time, the issuer might decide to renew the SBT based on the claims of the receiver(i.e. financial statements, administrative information updates, etc.).

 2. Smart Contract / TransactionChain

-A smart contract or a transaction chain can reference the lifecycle of a SBT, allowing or disallowing the usage of a SBT.
+A smart contract or a transaction chain can manage the lifecycle of an SBT, allowing or disallowing the usage of an SBT.
+The SBT should reference a pointer to the smart contract's address.

+Application can check the eligibility of the SBT by calling the smart contract, or the SBT can be self-revocable using UTXO's hook.
-The UTXO's hook can be leveraged to send back the SBT to the issuer if the eligibility is not matched for any receiver's transaction.
+The latter can be leveraged to send back the SBT to the issuer if the eligibility is not matched for any receiver's transaction or to the burning address.

 ```jsonc
 {